apisearch-io/docs/ui/reference.md

 well by adding an exclamation mark before the field, like `!metadata.field`.
 * itemsPerPage: number of fields you want to require.
 Pagination will use this value to show number of elements per page
 * highlightsEnabled: enable result highlights.
+By default false.
+* suggestionsEnabled: enable result suggestions.
+By default false.
+Can take a boolean value, accepting the default number of suggestions returned (10), or an integer, specifying the number of required suggestions.
 * promote: list of ItemUUID objects with some items you want to promote in your search (will appear first)
 * exclude: list of ItemUUID objects with some items you want to exclude from